Tatum Leukemia patient

 Guard your dreams closely

 Getting so much help at a young age for her cancer, Tatum is ready to rescue others.
-This 6-year-old leukemia patient wants to be a lifeguard when she grows up.
+This 6-year-old Leukemia in children patient wants to be a lifeguard when she grows up.
 At summer camp, she saw the lifeguards blowing their whistles and tossing out floatation devices.
 She can’t wait to sit up on that lifeguard tower and look over everyone.
 Find out where she envisions her first job.

 Favorite Care Team Member